jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/description.rst

 course website with the new content.

 The reStructuredText files that are to be submitted via a pull request are to be added under the "student-lecture" directory within the GitHub repository.
+Create a sub-directory with an appropriate name for the specific lecture being created.
+This sub-directory will contain (a) the reStructuredText (.rst) file along with (b) any related resources such as images or data files. **Note:** Keep the files small as large files may be rejected.